danicalugay/Custom-Confusion-Matrix-in-R/README.md

 # Custom-Confusion-Matrix-in-R
-The confusion matrix is used in order to summarise the  of prediction results on a classification problem.
+The confusion matrix is used in order to summarise the prediction results on a classification problem.